 Goldschmidt’s production company Viva Films was set up originally through an output deal for fiction films with Granada in London and NDR in Hamburg.
 He advised the European Union on their audiovisual policy and proposed the setting up of a European Script Fund as part of the MEDIA programme.
 Goldschmidt has been a member of both BAFTA and European Film Prize juries.
 He co-wrote the original report which proposed Channel 4’s involvement in theatrical films, co-wrote The Director’s Guild of Great Britain’s report to the British government on the UK tax credit for feature film production and was a board member of Directors UK.

-Goldschmidt is at present Directing and Co-Producing the comedic drama DOUGH, an official UK/Hungarian Co-Production, through his company Viva Films, financed by Docler Entertainment.
+Goldschmidt recently Directed and Co-Produced the comedic drama DOUGH, an official UK/Hungarian Co-Production, through his company Viva Films, financed by Docler Entertainment.
 The film stars Jonathan Pryce, Jerome Holder, Ian Hart, Phillip Davis and Pauline Collins.

 William Ivory writing about the TV Movie 'SPEND, SPEND, SPEND' in the April 2011 edition of Sight and Sound: